jone/unison-tray/README.rst

 Compatibility
 =============

-- Mac OS X (Tested on 10.9 Mavericks -- for older versions you might want to see the previous revision, which was tested on 10.6 and 10.7).
+- Mac OS X (Tested on 10.9 Mavericks and 10.8.4 Mountain Lion)
-- python 2.7 with cocoa bindings, as installed on every compatible Mac OS X.
+- python 2.7
 - `virtualenv`_.
 - A working and configured `unison`_ installation, preferably installed with `homebrew`_.